martinlynge/bit-docs/content/tutorial/react-tutorial.md

 Bit enables you to share and sync source code components between different SCM repositories and projects.
 React is known for its ease in separation and reuse of components, and as such, it's perfect for combining with Bit.

-Here is [an example](https://bitsrc.io/bit/movie-app) of a React [component collection (Scope)](/docs/what-is-bit.html#what-is-a-scope-collection) of individually available React components shared from [this GitHub library](https://github.com/itaymendel/movie-app) and ready to be installed and updated from different projects.
+Here is [an example](https://bitsrc.io/bit/movie-app) of a React [Scope](/docs/what-is-bit.html#what-is-a-scope-component-collection) of individually available React components shared from this [GitHub library](https://github.com/itaymendel/movie-app).
+These components are ready to be installed and updated in different projects.

 ## Before We Start

 ### In this tutorial you'll learn

-- How to share a React component from one project's repository to a diffrent project using Bit.
+- How to share a React component from one project's repository to a different project using Bit
-- How to integrate building tools into a React component.
+- How to integrate building tools into a React component
-- How to export a React component to a remote [Bit Scope](/docs/scopes-on-bitsrc.html#scopes).
+- How to export a React component to a remote [Bit Scope](/docs/scopes-on-bitsrc.html#scopes)
-- How to update your React components using Bit.
+- How to update your React components using Bit

 We have created an [example project](https://github.com/teambit/tutorial-react) containing two directories, both created with [create-react-app](https://github.com/facebookincubator/create-react-app).

 For this tutorial, each directory represents an individual project.
-We would like to share a single React component between these "projects".
+We would share a single React component between these "projects".

 The first project, called **export-button**, contains a React `button.js` component.
 Using Bit, you will share this component and use it in the second project called **import-button**.

+> **Note**
+>
+> [bitsrc.io](https://bitsrc.io) is the free community hub for Bit.
+You can host and manage your components and Scope permissions, view useful information such as docs, test results and live rendering for React components.
+It's free for open source, and always will be.

 ### Prerequisites